smurphos/nemo_actions_and_cinnamon_scripts/README.md

 #### Battery Event Warnings

 This script uses zenity - `apt install zenity` to open a warning window on battery low and critically low events.
 This can be helpful if gaming or watching full screen video whilst running on battery as the zenity window will demand attention.
 It is intended to be run on user login as a startup application.
+Please note the script modifies Cinnamon's default thresholds for Low & Critical battery events and actions.
+Please review the script if you want to set these thresholds to your preference.

 [battery_mon.sh](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts/blob/master/.local/bin/battery_mon.sh)